tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - irAE thyroiditis more likely in patients with anti-thyroid antibodies pre-treatment
  - **CD8 T expansion/diversification with ICI associated with irAE, diversification within first 2 weeks of ICI**
  - **irAE colitis associated with higher counts of CD4 T cells, fewer Tregs at baseline**
+# Predictive biomarkers of immune checkpoint inhibitor-based mono- and combination therapies for hepatocellular carcinoma
+ - pre-treatment tumoral PD-L1 expression level (higher associated with longer survival)
+ - pre-treatment intratumoral CD38<sup>+</sup> proportion (higher associated with longer survival)
+# Preserving the CTLA-4 checkpoint for safer and more effective cancer immunotherapy
+ - previous literature: irAEs and cancer immunotherapeutic effects (CITE) are distinct and therapeutically separatable, former attributable to CTLA-4 blockade and latter to selective depletion of Tregs in TME, **not sure of evidence for this**
+ - here, they argue for safer and more effective CTLA-4-targeting immune therapy via preservation (not inhibition) of CTLA-4 checkpoint while still depleting Tregs in TME
 # Prevalence of immune-related adverse events and anti-tumor efficacy following immune checkpoint inhibitor therapy in Japanese patients with various solid tumors
  - combination ICB increases irAE risk
  - baseline eosinophil count predicts liver-irAE